tillgrallert/TeachingTei/slides/slidesDHLeipzig2015/TeiDHLeipzig2015-IntroXmlTei.md

 - mark-up can assist in answering research questions, and deciding what mark-up is needed to enable such questions to be answered can be a research activity in itself
 - Good textual encoding is never as easy or quick as people would believe
 - Detailed document analysis is needed before encoding for the resulting mark-up to be useful

+# The TEI

+The Text Encoding Initiative (TEI) is a consortium which collectively develops and maintains a standard for the representation of texts in digital form.
+Its chief deliverable is a set of [Guidelines](http://www.tei-c.org/Guidelines/) which specify encoding methods for machine-readable texts chiefly in the humanities, social sciences and linguistics.

+Established in 1987, the TEI adopted XML with P[roposal]4 in 2002.

+# Why the TEI?

+The TEI provides:

+- a language-independent framework for defining markup languages
+- a very simple consensus-based way of organizing and structuring textual (and other) resources...
+- ... which can be enriched and personalized in highly idiosyncratic or specialised ways
+- a very rich library of existing specialised components
+- an integrated suite of standard stylesheets for delivering schemas and documentation in various languages and formats
+- a large and active open source style user community

+# Relevance

+Why would you want those things?

+- because we need to interchange resources
+    + between people
+    + (increasingly) between machines
+- because we need to integrate resources
+    + of different media types
+    + from different technical contexts
+- because we need to preserve resources
+    + cryogenics is not the answer!
+    + we need to preserve metadata as well as data

 # XML: what it is and why you should care